-Nordic data centre provider DigiPlex says the wider European data centre market is ‘overheated’ and under more pressure than ever, which is why more providers are considering the Nordic region as a place to set up shop.
+Nordic data center provider DigiPlex says the wider European data center market is ‘overheated' and under more pressure than ever, which is why more providers are considering the Nordic region as a place to set up shop.

 While DigiPlex undoubtedly has a vested interest in bringing new business to the Nordic region, the company is making an effort to explain the region's underlying strengths that could make it an attractive hub compared to Amsterdam, Dublin, Frankfurt, London, and Paris.

 DigiPlex's Ten Reasons to Locate Your Data Center in the Nordics report analysed areas important to data center site selection, such as power availability, speed to market, sustainability, skills, and the business and political environments.

 “The traditional decision for hyperscale and international customers coming to Europe has been to locate in one of the five established markets known by their initials as DFLAP.
 “But these markets are overheated, expensive, growth constrained and increasingly falling short on sustainability requirements,” says DigiPlex founder and chairman Byrne Murphy.

 “With equivalent connectivity, lower costs and much better green credentials, the Nordic markets now represent a real and sustainable alternative to DFLAP.
 Our guide puts the key data in one place and makes it easy for location teams to make their decisions.